TEST-ACCOUNT-APURV/redis-test/resources/gcs-full/README.md

 - TODOS:
   - Change `aws-policy` by associated new GCP resource type (`gcp-iam-member`?)
   - ksa name in GSA (for WI binding) is assuming that this is the Workload name...
-  - if then else in ksa and workload
   - Support other resource types in GSA (iam members)
 - Test with shared GCS
 - Test with Operator (`k8s-cluster` ref won't work)
 - Support read versus write roles
-- Test with Workload without any GSA WI need
 - Test with Workload with Spanner and GCS
 - Test with Workload with 2 GCS